Generating passive marketing can help you land clients

 Do good work for your existing clients.
 Turn in your work on time, every time.
 Establish a great reputation and build trust.
 These clients can then refer you to other clients or provide testimonials.

 Blogging on your own website can drive traffic to it.
 Writing about topics that are relevant to your field gives you the chance to showcase your expertise.
 You should write articles that the people who want to hire you will read.
 Blogging is a passive marketing tool, but one you’ll need to be consistent and strategic with.

 However, if you want to blog about a subject unrelated to your portfolio, you may want to consider using Medium instead.
 It’s really easy to set up a Medium, and if you don’t have a lot of writing clips, these blog posts can act as your writing samples.

 Your Next Steps

-Regardless of if you’re starting to freelance while working full-time, or trying to expand your existing client base, these tips should help you level-up!
+Regardless of if you’re starting to freelance while working full-time, or trying to expand your existing client base, these tips should help you level up!
 Finding freelance opportunities and landing recurring clients takes time — there’s no overnight success story.
-The easiest place to begin is with optimizing your social profiles.
+The easiest place to begin is by optimizing your social profiles.

 Want to support my work?

 2. Share this article (or any other) with a friend and tag me